 Disability and SpLD e.g. dyslexia

-The University is committed to ensuring that all disabled student's are able to participate effectively in their chosen programme of study and all areas of University life.
+The University is committed to ensuring you are able to participate effectively in your chosen programme of study and all areas of University life.
 The University defines disability broadly, including:

 - mobility impairments

 - sensory impairments

 - specific learning difficulties (SpLD's such as Dyslexia or Dyspraxia)

 The University has a disability statement that details the adjustments that are available to you.
 The adjustments detailed in the statement are part of the basic offer, other adjustments are available dependent on your needs.
 To access these adjustments you will need to: